Davy Knowles: Equipment

 Knowles uses a number of different guitars while on stage.
 His primary electric guitar until mid-2009 was the 1962 Fender Stratocaster Reissue, which he uses with Fender's SCN Samarium Cobalt Noiseless Stratocaster pickups.
 Knowles's other electric guitars are the Stevie Ray Vaughan Model Fender Stratocaster and Rio Grande brand pickups.
 Knowles uses the reissued Fender Mustang, which is only currently available in Japan.
 Knowles has one acoustic guitar that is used when he performs, a Gibson J-45 Acoustic.
 Along with these guitars, Knowles also uses Dean Markley guitar strings, ranging from 0.10 to 0.52 gauge.
 In mid-2009, Knowles began primarily using Paul Reed Smith guitars and Budda Amps while onstage.
 Knowles now uses PRS guitars, particularly the PRS 305.

 Knowles has two amplifiers for use with his guitars.
 The first is the Vox AC30 Heritage Collection Amp, and the other is the 1965 Fender Twin Reverb.
 For his effects, Knowles uses the Dunlop Cry Baby for his Wah pedal, and the Fulltone Distortion Pro for his distortion and a Behringer kazoo.
 Davy Knowles now uses the Freekish Blues Freek Out! (a Highly Modified Joyo Voodoo Octave) for fuzz.
-In addition to this, Knowles occasionally plays a 1944 Martin brand mandolin and a Dallas Arbiter electric trampoline in some of his songs.
+In addition to this, Knowles occasionally plays a 1944 Martin brand mandolin and a Dallas Arbiter electric Fuzz Face in some of his songs.